-a.
-This will be needed to run the various helm charts

-12) Use Helm to install Nginx Ingress.

-a.
-NGINX is a load balance into the Kubernetes cluster and works as a reverse proxy.

-13) Create namespace and change to lumenvox

-- A namespace is required to install the pods into.
+- a.
+This will be needed to run the various helm charts - 12) Use Helm to install Nginx Ingress. - a.
+NGINX is a load balance into the Kubernetes cluster and works as a reverse proxy. - 13) Create namespace and change to lumenvox - a.
+A namespace is required to install the pods into.
 A namespace can have multiple tenants (deployment IDs).
 At this stage LumenVox does not support multiple namespaces. - b.
 Commands are run to activate and make lumenvox namespace the default a.
-Used to set up TLS and apply a self-signed certificate or client alternative a.
 The secrets file must be populated with the various component passwords stored as a base64 sting.
 The following example is of the secrets.yaml file